Laharah/convertFlac/README.md

                             will be used.
 Output directory must not already exsist.
 DOES NOT IMPLY '-r'.

-        -r, --recursive     recurses through a directory looking for flac files to convert.
-Often used in conjuntion with '-c' to maintain directory structure for converted files
+        -r, --recursive     recurses through directories looking for flac files to convert.
+Often used in conjunction with '-c' to maintain directory structure for converted files

         --delete-flacs      delete input flacs after transcode.
 Cleans up empty directories as well. (use without "-c" or "-o" to simulate an inplace transcode).

-        -f, --overwrite     forces overwriting if files already exsist.
+        -f, --overwrite     forces overwriting if files already exist.

       Custom Lame Settings:
         Options for customizing the settings lame will use to convert the flac files.
 Defaults to V0.

         -V n, --VBR n            Quick VBR setting (0-9), defaults to highest quality: 0

         -b n, --bitrate n        Quick bitrate setting in kbps (up to 320).

-        --lameargs="[options]"  Options that will be passed through to the lame encoder.
+        --lame-args="[options]"  Options that will be passed through to the lame encoder.
 Type "lame -h" to see lame options.
 Overides other lame settings.
 Be sure to encapsulate options with quotes ex: "-p -V2 -a"